-As of January 30, 2010, we had outstanding vested options to purchase 111,990 shares of common stock at a weighted average exercise price of \$22.59 per share and outstanding unvested options to purchase 11,738 shares of common stock at a weighted average price of \$41.14 per share.
-The per share value of each share of common stock underlying the vested and unvested options, based on the difference between the exercise price per option and the estimated fair market value of the shares at the dates of the grant of the options (also referred to as intrinsic value), ranges from \$0 to \$1.25 per share.
-Based on the closing price of our common stock of \$31.13 per share on January 29, 2010, the intrinsic value of the options outstanding on January 30, 2010 was \$1,414,000, substantially all of which related to vested options.
+As of January 29, 2011, we had outstanding vested options to purchase 82,698 shares of common stock at a weighted average exercise price of \$26.88 per share.
+There were no unvested options to purchase shares of common stock as of January 29, 2011.
+The per share value of each share of common stock underlying the vested options, based on the difference between the exercise price per option and the estimated fair market value of the shares at the dates of the grant of the options (also referred to as intrinsic value), ranges from \$0 to \$1.25 per share.
+Based on the closing price of our common stock of \$23.27 per share on January 28, 2011, the intrinsic value of the options outstanding on January 29, 2011 was \$531,000, substantially all of which related to vested options.